Categories

 Elevator Advertising

 China is one of the most populous countries in the world, with a high urban population density, especially in residential communities and commercial office buildings.
-Elevators, as a necessary facility in high-rise buildings, provide a high-frequency exposure opportunity for advertising as a large number of people pass through them every day.
+Elevators, as necessary facilities in high-rise buildings, provide a high-frequency exposure opportunity for advertising as a large number of people pass through them every day.

 The widespread application of digital advertising screens makes elevator advertising more dynamic and colorful, and even achieves precise push and interactivity, enhancing the attractiveness of advertising.
 Compared with traditional television, radio, or large outdoor advertising, elevator advertising has a relatively low cost and is more flexible in placement, which can be selectively placed based on specific attributes of the target audience.
 In addition, the space inside the elevator is relatively closed, and there are fewer interference factors in the display of advertisements.
 Passengers often have nothing to do when waiting for or riding in the elevator, which increases the attention and memory of the advertisement.